Techniques for learning sparse Pauli-Lindblad noise models: Introduction

-Aside from these applications, noise models can help characterize the performance of quantum processors and identify possible points of improvements.
 In this work, we focus on techniques for learning extended versions of the sparse Pauli-Lindblad noise model proposed in~\cite{BER2023MKTa} and reviewed in Section~\ref{Sec:NoiseModel}.
 We introduce Pauli-rotation twirling in Section~\ref{Sec:Twirling}.
 In Section~\ref{Sec:Applications} we show how rotation twirling can be used in shaping the noise and the design of noise-learning sequences.
 Both techniques are leveraged in Section~\ref{Sec:BasisSelection} to improve learning protocols through optimized basis selection.
 We provide concluding remarks in Section~\ref{Sec:Conclusions}.

-We recently learned about independent work~\cite{arXiv:2311.11639} that proposes a similar basis selection protocol albeit in a more restrictive setting.